 We get a brief view of one of the bathrooms here with the “wedding swans” floating in the tub.
 The unexpected snow storm has made it too cold for them to be outdoors.

 Annie and Bryan have a backyard wedding in the movie, but the backyard where this wedding scene is filmed is actually the yard of another home and not the one where all the interior scenes were shot.
 The wedding actually takes place in the backyard of this home at 500 North Almansor Street in Alhambra, CA. The home has just gone on the market recently.
-You can read about it in THIS post where you’ll find a link to the real estate listing: For Sale: Father of the Bride Movie House
+You can read about it in this post where you’ll find a link in to the real estate listing: For Sale: Father of the Bride Movie House

 Isn’t this just the sweetest scene?
 Notice how Annie and Bryan are silhouetted against the huge photographer’s light.
 It looks like a big, full moon behind them, doesn’t it?
 So romantic!